 What is Myopia Control?

 Myopia, also known as short-sightedness, has traditionally been simply an issue that affects your ability to see clearly far away.
-It is well established that people with myopia are at higher risk of certain ocular health problems, generally in their older age.
+The more we have to come to understand myopia, it is now considered a health risk due to the fact that the eye physically stretches over time as the prescription increases (this is called axial length elongation).
+Becuase of this elongation of the eyeball, it is well established that people with myopia are at higher risk of certain ocular health problems, generally in their older age.

-There is therefore a relatively new push to address myopia during the patient’s younger years in an attempt to slow down their progression rate, allowing them to eventually stabilise naturally but with a lower amount of overall myopia.
+There is therefore a push to address myopia during childhood and the teenage years in an attempt to slow down their progression rate, allowing them to eventually stabilise naturally but with a lower amount of overall myopia.
 This can dramatically improve their risk profile for developing certain diseases in the future.

 In order to achieve this Optometrists can use a variety of myopia treatment strategies to help slow down the patient’s rate of progression.
 These include: